MystenLabs/sui/doc/in-progress/move_lock_file.md

-# `Move.lock` file for Move packages
+# `Move.lock` File for Move Packages

-## What is it and what do I do with it?

-The `Move.lock` file is automatically created when you build a `Move` package.
-It contains data about your package (like dependencies).
-This aids operations like verifying your source code against on-chain packages and ensures compatibility with package managers.
+When you build a Move package, the process creates a `Move.lock` file at the root of your package.
+The file acts as a communication layer between the Move compiler and other tools, like chain-specific command line interfaces and third-party package managers.
+The `Move.lock` file contains information about your package, including its dependencies, that aids operations like verification of source code against on-chain packages and package manager compatability.

-Do: check in the generated `Move.lock` file if you use source control.
-It will be created in your package root (where `Move.toml` is).

-Don't: Manually edit the `Move.lock` file by hand, or move it to another directory.

-A full technical description of the [original design is available](https://docs.google.com/document/d/1OV3te-SnpZv2Yxv7uxGQH6NFhE-CdqiCjB66JmYAGKs/edit#heading=h.byj11m1l42gu), which describes the schema, including headers like `[dependencies]` found in the `Move.lock` file.
+Although the `Move.lock` file is text-based, it's not intended for you to edit the file directly.
+Processes on the toolchain, like the Move compiler, access and edit the file to read and append relevant information.
+You also must not move the file from the root, as it needs to be at the same level as your `Move.toml` manifest.

+If you are using source control for your package, make sure the `Move.lock` file is checked in to your repository.
+This ensures every build of your package are exact replicas.

+## Why `Move.lock`

+Although the `Move.lock` file serves many purposes, it's principle functions are on-chain source verification and integration of third-party package managers.

+### On-chain source verification

+`Move.lock` records the toolchain version and flags passed during package compilation so the compiler can replicate the process.
+This provides confirmation that the package found at a given address on chain originated from a specific source package.
+Having this data in the lock file means you don't have to manually provide this information, which would be time consuming and prone to error.

+### Integrating third-party package managers

+Third-party package managers use the `Move.lock` file to integrate with the Sui network.

+## Format

+The `Move.lock` file is a text-based file similar to the `Move.tonl` package manifest file.